Anchormen/sql4es/README.md

 ```

 - fields (AS alias): defines the fields to be retrieved from elasticsearch and put in the ResultSet.
 It is possible to use * to indicate all fields should be retrieved (including _id and _type).
 Fields can be addressed by their name, nested fields can be addressed  using their hierarchical names in dotted notation like: *nesteddoc.otherdoc.field*.
 Using a star will simply fetch all fields, also nested ones, present in a document.
 It is possible to specify the root of an object in order to fetch all its fields.
 A query like *SELECT nesteddoc FROM type* will fetch all fields present in nesteddoc.
 As a result it might return hundreds of columns if nesteddoc has hundreds of fields.
 - types: the types to execute the query against.
-This can only be types present in the index that is currently active (also see 'use' statement).
+This can only be types present in the index or alias that is currently active (also see 'use' statement).
 - condition: standard SQL condition using =, >, >=, <, <=, <>, IN and LIKE operators.
 Sql4es does not support the NOT operator but '<>' can be used instead.
 Use AND and OR to combine conditions.
 - limit: only works on non aggregating queries.
 The use of offset is not supported!